blain1995/100DaysOfCode/logs/days71to80.md

 ### Thoughts:

 Took a few days off as juggling pint of science and PhD and an hour of code each day proved to be a bit overwhelming - but feeling energised and ready for the final 25 days.

+## Day 76: 27th May 2021

+### Today's progress:

+Today I focused a bit more on the design aspects of websites - trying to actually build something asthetically pleasing!
+The mock up I made used canva as can be viewed [here](https://www.canva.com/design/DAEfsPIQrWw/-C86FMS83tPKtIWdxj8lPw/view?website#4)

+Eventually going to try and actually make a mock website using that as a design

+### Thoughts:

+I actually think this looks like a professional website... maybe I'm naive!